Denis Zerr, Radiology Partners’ chief information officer (CIO), was recently recognized for his valuable efforts at the practice.

 We are uniquely positioned to provide the best medical imaging platform for our clinicians and affiliated practices but also to the hospitals and facilities we serve.
 Here, IT becomes a fantastic enabler of RP’s mission to transform radiology.

 What will radiology look like in the future and how will RP transform radiology?

-> RP’s mission to transform radiology requires growth so the practice can influence the standard of care and develop new standards of care, and IT’s support is a top enabler of this growth.
+RP’s mission to transform radiology requires growth so the practice can influence the standard of care and develop new standards of care, and IT’s support is a top enabler of this growth.
 Our clinical IT platform and the outpatient radiology information system is a production tool that operates 24/7.
 These innovative platforms create capacity, a critical need amid the growing shortage of radiologists.
-Any platform improvements in performance, user experience or automation directly translate to our ability to scale and deliver patient care efficiently.
+Any platform improvements in performance, user experience or automation directly translate to our ability to deliver patient care efficiently.

-> Looking ahead, RP continues to pilot different digital tools for team engagement, listening to team input and broader landscape trends.
+Looking ahead, RP continues to pilot different digital tools for team engagement, listening to team input and broader landscape trends.
 Information, data and technology are key components to delivering radiology care.
 While RP is forging new standards of care and practice, we expect the whole clinical specialty to adopt the same innovations and technologies to produce the same outcomes.
 RP also understands its responsibility to safeguard the specialty long-term and set up the next generation of radiology professionals for success.
 We are truly transforming radiology.

 What has been your most remarkable success story?